 Real Cider Vinegar only comes from real cider apples

-Somerset Cider Vinegar only grow traditional Somerset varieties of cider apples like Kingston Black, Yarlington Mill, Brown Snout and Dabinett.
+Somerset Cider Vinegar only use traditional Somerset varieties of cider apples like Kingston Black, Yarlington Mill, Brown Snout and Dabinett.

 Somerset Cider Vinegar is not filtered or pasteurised and still contains aceatobactors (mother-of-vinegar).
 Aceatobactors make the vinegar appear cloudy or be present in wispy, gelatinous particles when the cider vinegar is kept for long periods.